-After the meeting has taken place, the payment of such incentives is announced and payment processed, to the rights-holders entitled to such payment, via a mandatory Consent event (CONS code value) with a CASH option.
+After the meeting has taken place, the payment of such incentives is announced and payment processed, to the rightsholders entitled to such payment, via a mandatory Consent event (CONS code value) with a CASH option.

 To correctly identify such events as related to votes lodged for a meeting with incentive premium, for SR2022 a new dedicated 22F:: ADDB//INCP code has been created in sequence D of the MT564 and sequence C of the MT566 to be used exclusively with the consent event.